 - You can make it fancy with the letters “Give Thanks” at the top of the board.

-- Hot glue ribbon around the edges for a more polished look to the advent board.
+- Glue ribbon around the edges for a more polished look to the calendar.

 - It’s ready to use!

-Keep track of daily expressions of gratitude leading up to a certain date/ holiday/ event.
+Keep track of daily expressions of gratitude leading up to a certain date.
 On that special day, empty the days and share the expressions with your family.
 Enjoy the bonding.

-A brain map or ‘Count your blessings’ chart can be a helpful way to brainstorm.
-Start with a blank sheet of paper and in the middle draw a circle filled with the word “Blessings“.
+A brain map or gratitude chart can be a helpful way to brainstorm.
+Start with a blank sheet of paper and in the middle draw a circle filled with the word “Gratitude“.
 Draw lines, like spokes on a wheel, from that circle toward the edge of the paper.
 On each of these spokes write an area of your life.
 For instance, family, school, home, etc. From each of these spokes, draw more spokes that are things within that area that bring you feelings of gratitude.

-Another chart to use is a Give Thanks poster.
-On the top of the poster write in big letters, “I am thankful for….”
-Each day, every family member can write an entry.
-It will fill up quickly as ideas spark more ideas between participants.
+You couls also try a Give Thanks poster.
+On the top of the poster write in big letters, “I am thankful for…” Each day, every family member can write an entry.
+It will fill up quickly as ideas inspire others.
+For a twist, come up with a new prompt for each day.

 Using Gratitude Rhymes to Teach Kids

 Poetry is a colorful way to teach kids about gratitude.
-Using rhyme to match words of thankfulness to others gets kids using their minds to search for more.
+Using rhyme can get kids to use their minds to search for more.
 Being grateful for a car has nothing to do with being thankful for a star, but it is a way of expanding the scope of their gratitude.

-Music is a powerful tool for teaching children, as it aids in developing literacy and communication skills.
+Music can be a powerful tool for teaching children.
 It’s no different when thinking about teaching them about gratitude.
-There are many artists who try to use rhyming in their songs to make the subject accessible to kids.
-With the current state of many songs on the radio, the benefits of playing some uplifting tunes for your kiddos could drive the concept of gratitude deep into their hearts and minds.
+There are many artists who use rhyme to make the subject accessible to kids.

 The following songs are great options to share with your children.